-2. Recruitment
+b.
+Recruitment

-It is essential to have a well-articulated, thoughtful approach to maintain the needed number of quality internships.
-Our School has a strategy that is conceptualized as "development and support."
-This approach is based on the premise that quality agencies and field instructors, with some exceptions, need both Field Education development and School support.
+It is essential to have a well-articulated, thoughtful approach to ensuring the needed number of quality internships.
+Our school has a strategy that is conceptualized as "development and support".
+This approach is based on the premise that quality agencies and field instructors, with some exceptions, need both Field Education and School support.

-To ensure their commitment to the School, they need to be supported with individual attention in the form of visits from liaisons or in group activities, such as field instructor orientation, training, and appreciation events.
-The School has a written plan aimed at development, which includes a recruitment component and support.

-The School understands that we cannot be an accredited social work educational program without our excellent community-based agencies.
-We respect that they work with us on a voluntary basis, and that they accept our students in support of social work education in general, and our School, specifically.
+Interested agencies with an Affiliation Agreement and staff who possess expertise in field instruction to meet the unique mission of the school do not materialize without some investment.
+To ensure their commitment to the school, they need to be supported with individual attention, e.g., visits from liaisons or group activities, such as field instructor orientation, training, and appreciation events.
+The school has a written plan aimed at development, which includes recruitment and support.
+The school understands that we cannot provide quality social work education without our excellent community-based agencies.
+We respect that they work with us on a voluntary basis, and that they accept our students in support of social work education in general, and our school, specifically.
+We understand that these agencies have a choice of universities with which to work, and a choice of students whom they will accept.

-3. Assessment and Selection
+c.
+Assessment and Selection

-The community agencies that participate in field education must be of excellent quality, both in the services they provide and the staff that they employ.
-The range of available internship sites is crucial to the successful operation of the field education program.
+The community agencies that participate in field must be of excellent quality, both in the services they provide and the staff that they employ.
+The range of available internship sites is crucial to the successful operation of the field education sequence.

-When an agency is identified for potential collaboration-either by outreach on the part of School faculty or by the agency initiating the contact-an on-site meeting is arranged.
-Field faculty are assigned geographically to conduct agency assessments.
+When an agency is identified for potential collaboration-either by outreach on the part of school faculty or by the agency initiating the contact-an on-site meeting is arranged.
+Field faculty are geographically assigned to conduct agency assessments.
+Site visits are typically made prior to the placement of students with the agency.

 Assessments, based on a standard form, include the agency's willingness, ability, and resources to provide exposure to diverse client/population/service delivery systems, with an emphasis on cultural and ethnic diversity, oppressed groups, and women.
 The agency should provide a comprehensive range of learning experiences for students.
 Essential to a successful field teaching site is the ability to accommodate students, including adequate and appropriate space, equipment, support staff, and caseload numbers.
-The agency must have a field instructor with a MSW degree who is willing and able to provide a minimum of one hour per week for student supervision.
+The agency must have a field instructor with a minimum of a BASW degree with two years post-degree practice experience and is willing and able to provide a minimum of one hour per week of student field instruction/supervision.